mateibarbu19/performance-evaluation/portofolio/presentation/README.md

 ## **IS MOST RESEARCH WRONG?**

 ![Thumbnail of Veritasium [video](http://www.youtube.com/watch?v=42QuXLucH3Q).
-In it's description we find a reference to metascience paper with 10k+ citations.](res/vertasium.jpg)
+In its description we find a reference to metascience paper with 10k+ citations.](res/vertasium.jpg)

 ## What is Metascience?